jncraton/soar-raven-soar/readme.md

 4. Create a new site from Git and set the appropriate build options.
 5. Wait for the demployment to complete and view your live site.

-Now that you have CD configured, any changed that you push to your GitHub repository will be deployed in moments to a global content delivery network.
+Now that you have CD configured, any changes that you push to your GitHub repository will be deployed in moments to a global content delivery network.

 Creating a Bot
 --------------